extralink/testapi/README.md

 ```
 Otherwise run the container
 ```
-make dockerBuild    //if images needs to be rebuilt. make dockerRun      //to run the code inside container. npm test            //to execute the test cases
+make dockerClean    //optional to remove previous image. make dockerBuild    //if images needs to be rebuilt. make dockerRun      //to run the code inside container. npm test            //to execute the test cases.
 ```